Defending Your Savings Against Significant Downturns

 General Academic Acceptance of Trend Following as an Investment Strategy

-Trend following methods have been heavily researched and the results support the methods as legitimate.
+Trend following strategies have been heavily researched and the results support the strategies as legitimate.
 Here is one example: Hurst, Ooi, Pedersen, "A Century of Evidence on Trend-Following Investing", Yale University, 2015.

 We tried to find counterfactual arguments with this prompt to Google’s Gemini AI: “are there any academic references that conclude trend following is misinformed, reckless, or generally a poor investment strategy“.
 The response: